nijianmo/cf-gcn/README.md

 ### cf-gcn
 This is the code for our IJCNLP 17' paper entitled "Estimating Reactions and Recommending Products with Generative Models of Reviews".

-Here is the link for the preprocessed dataset and the pretrained models on google drive. [link](https://drive.google.com/drive/folders/1SCHWdxdhPIQ1PB13dXp-9npNvAJ3uyEO?usp=sharing)
+Here is the link for the [preprocessed dataset and the pretrained models](https://drive.google.com/drive/folders/1SCHWdxdhPIQ1PB13dXp-9npNvAJ3uyEO?usp=sharing) on Google Drive.

 Please put the data_dir and save_dir under the same folder of the code.
 Otherwise, you need to change the directory in the code correspondingly.